Frequently Asked Questions

 If I get an acceptance letter to another school, can I stop attending the English Language Institute?

 No, you must continue attending the English Language Institute and finish the session in good standing in order to transfer out at the end of the session.

 How do I apply directly to California State University, Sacramento?

 If you would like to attend California State University, Sacramento as an undergraduate or graduate student, you will need to complete the Cal State Apply online application form.

 How do I learn more about the application process?

-Visit the International admissions web page for more information on how to apply to California State University, Sacramento.
+Visit the International Programs and Global Engagement web page for more information on how to apply to California State University, Sacramento.

 What does “conditional admission” mean?